eclipse-che/che/wsmaster/che-core-api-devfile/README.md

         app.kubernetes.io/component: database
         app.kubernetes.io/part-of: petclinic
 ```
-Contents of the `local` file is currently read _ONLY_ if the devfile and local file both placed in the same GitHub repository.
+Contents of the `local` file is currently read _ONLY_ if the devfile and local file both placed in the same public GitHub repository.
-So, alternatively, if you need to post devfile with such tools to REST API, contents of K8S/Openshift list can be put directly into devfile using `localContent` field:
+So, alternatively, if you need to post devfile with such tools to REST API, contents of K8S/Openshift list can be embedded into devfile using `localContent` field:

 ```
 ...